Tell Me What You See: Text-Guided Real-World Image Denoising: Method

-The digital imaging process suffers from intrinsic noise that affects the measurements of the image sensor.
-A low SNR is caused by the low intensity of the signal, namely, the light collected by the sensor photodiodes.
+We designed and trained a text-guided diffusion model to denoise noisy raw images, given a text description of the captured scene.
+We apply the diffusion model in the sensor raw domain rather than in the RGB space since transforming to RGB requires spatial and non-linear operations, which makes the noise more complex and challenging to handle.

-Formally, the captured raw sensor image $y$ can be represented as random variables with a distribution conditioned by the scene true image $z$ represented as $p_{cam}(y|z)$.
+We next describe our strategy for noise modeling and data processing and then our text-guided denoising scheme.

-The camera noise mainly comes from two components: photon arrival statistics, and readout circuitry noise.
-The photon (shot) noise is Poisson distributed with a mean of the true light intensity.
+\textbf{Noise Modeling.} The digital imaging process is affected by intrinsic noise that influences the measurements of the image sensor.
+A low SNR is caused by the low signal intensity, namely, the light collected by the sensor photodiodes.
+Formally, the captured raw sensor image $y$ can be represented as random variables with a distribution conditioned on the true scene image $z$, denoted as $p_{cam}(y|z)$.
+Camera noise primarily stems from two components: photon arrival statistics and readout circuitry noise.
+Photon noise (shot noise) follows a Poisson distribution with a mean equal to the true light intensity.
 The readout noise distribution can be approximated by Gaussian noise with zero mean and fixed variance \cite{foi2008practical}.

-Data for supervised training of deep learning models for raw image denoising tasks is hard to achieve since pairs of clean and noisy images are required.
-A perfect match is required to capture the pair sequentially with different settings to control the noise levels.
-In addition, the noise can be minimized using appropriate imaging setups but not totally eliminated, since noise is an intrinsic part of the imaging process and acquiring a true clean image is not practical.
+Data for supervised training of deep learning models for raw image denoising tasks is difficult to obtain, as pairs of clean and noisy images are required.
+This requires capturing each pair sequentially with different settings to control the noise levels.
+Additionally, while noise can be reduced using appropriate imaging setups, it cannot be entirely eliminated, as noise is an intrinsic part of the imaging process, and acquiring a true clean image is not practical.

-To get a large dataset with noisy and clean images we simulate camera noise using a noise model presented in previous works in the field of raw image denoising \cite{brooks2019unprocessing, zamir2020cycleisp}.
-Considering the two main noise components described above, the overall noise can be approximated as a heteroscedastic Gaussian with variance depending on the true image $z$, as in \Cref{eq:noise_gauss_model}.
-The parameters $\lambda_{read}$ and $\lambda_{shot}$ of the noise variance are determined according to the sensor's analog and digital gains.
+To obtain a large dataset with noisy and clean images, we simulate camera noise using a noise model from prior works on raw image denoising \cite{brooks2019unprocessing, zamir2020cycleisp}, where the overall noise can be approximated as a heteroscedastic Gaussian with variance dependent on the true image $z$:

-Following the real-world sensor noise levels statistics as presented in \cite{brooks2019unprocessing}, we sample the noise level parameters $\lambda_{read}$ and $\lambda_{shot}$ of the read and shot components from the distribution in \Cref{eq:noise_lambda_params_sample}.
-The range of the noise parameters is determined according to the noise statistics of real cameras as done in \cite{brooks2019unprocessing}, while we extend the range to be more robust and less dataset-specific.
+where the variance parameters $\lambda_{read}$ and $\lambda_{shot}$ are determined based on the sensor's analog and digital gains.
+Following the real-world sensor noise statistics from \cite{brooks2019unprocessing}, we sample the noise level parameters $\lambda_{read}$ and $\lambda_{shot}$ of the read and shot components from the distributions